abith01/Regression_Analysis/README.md

 🧪 Studying Residuals and Normality:
 I delved into residual analysis to validate model assumptions.
 The Shapiro-Wilk test for normality and a set of diagnostic plots provided insights into the residuals' distribution and goodness-of-fit. #ResidualAnalysis

-🚀 Sharing this journey of data exploration, model building, and diagnostics to showcase the iterative process of refining models and ensuring their reliability.
-Have any questions or thoughts?
-Let's discuss in the comments below! 💬